 Introduces students to the doctrines of the person and work of Christ, aspects of the plan and progress of salvation, the nature and mission of the church, major theological systems, and general and personal eschatology.
 Issues of historical context, biblical foundation, and application for life and ministry will be considered for each doctrine.
-Prerequisite: TH 501 Survey of Christian Doctrine I. Offered fall and spring semesters.
+Prerequisite: TH 501 Survey of Christian Doctrine I. Pre- or corequisite for MA (Theology).
+Offered fall and spring semesters.
 Three hours.